Date of Degree

 Copyright 2009 Huike Wen

 Wen, Huike.
-"Dazzling the eyes: television and the modernization ideal in 1980s China." dissertation, University of Iowa, 2009.
+"Dazzling the eyes: television and the modernization ideal in 1980s China."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.